 If the Max bolus is set up after the preset bolus deliveries are set, the Max bolus cannot be set lower than any of the existing preset bolus amounts.

-The Max bolus setting applies to boluses programmed by the user in Manual mode and SmartGuard.
+The Max bolus setting applies to boluses delivered in Manual mode and delivered with the SmartGuard feature.